Courses Rescue Professionals

 Rule: Move in front of the victim should a shark approach again.

-Reason: The attempt of biting a victim for a second time is statistically more than just minimal (except e.g., if a claim response is triggered), but a rescuer must still be capable of fending off the approaching shark hence must position himself / herself in front of the victim (in relation to the shark’s position), and follow the interception and confrontation rules.
-Although moving a victim from the site can trigger a competitive behavior in a shark, a situation will not escalate as long as the rescuer acts focused and immediately ceases moving the victim when the shark is turning towards the rescuer / victim again (see following rules as well).
+Reason: The attempt of biting a victim for a second time is statistically more than just minimal (except e.g., if a claim response is triggered), but a rescuer must still be capable of fending off the approaching shark hence must position himself/herself in front of the victim (in relation to the shark’s position), and follow the interception and confrontation rules.
+Although moving a victim from the site can trigger a competitive behavior in a shark, a situation will not escalate as long as the rescuer remains focused and immediately ceases moving the victim when the shark is turning towards the rescuer/victim again (see following rules as well).

 Rule: Never move a victim when a shark is approaching.

 Reason: Always assume that a shark is still interested in a victim, and the removing of the person while the animal comes closer could increase its interest again, and even trigger a claim response.
-Any moving of the victim should only be commenced when a shark is swimming away from rescuer/victim or at least swims at a distance that is larger than just a few body lengths.
+Any moving of the victim should only be commenced when a shark is swimming away from rescuer/victim or at least swims at a distance that is larger than just a the shark's inner circle.

 Reason: Pushing the shark off (aim for the gills if possible) will not just be a stronger signal to the shark but it is also much easier than moving a possibly large and immobile victim.
 Should a further conflict not be preventable, a rescuer must always focus on the shark first (and follow interception and confrontation rules).